Friday, December 27, 2024

 The problems we have mentioned also concern the European Commission.
 In her report, she also indicated that SAPO needs additional protection from possible unlawful interference.
 This risk can be addressed, in particular, by improving the selection procedures for the head of the SAPO and its key officials, as well as increasing the organizational and procedural autonomy of the SAPO and improving the accountability system.

-It is worth noting that today, November 21, the parliament supported in the first reading government bill No. 10060 “On amendments to the Criminal Procedure Code of Ukraine and other legislative acts of Ukraine regarding strengthening the independence of the Specialized Anti-Corruption Prosecutor's Office.”
+It is worth noting that today, November 21, the parliament supported in the first reading government bill No. 10060 “On amendments to the Criminal Procedure Code of Ukraine and other legislative acts of Ukraine regarding strengthening the independence of the Specialized Anti-Corruption Prosecutor’s Office.”
 This bill should solve the problem of the lack of a separate legal entity in the SAPS and improve the competition for the position of head of the prosecutor's office.
-It also provides for the creation of a separate disciplinary commission for SAP and an external independent audit of the body.
+It also provides for the creation of a separate disciplinary commission for the SAPS and an external independent audit of the body.
 Although the bill contains a number of shortcomings, for example, the lack of authority for the head of the SAPO to initiate criminal proceedings against people’s deputies, or to independently send requests for extradition, in general it lays the basic foundations for the independence of the SAPO and complies with the requirements of the European Commission on this issue.
 This bill also requires more in-depth analysis once the full text of the document is made public.

-Another cornerstone is the lack of external audit of the effectiveness of SAP, which, for example, is provided for NAPC and NABU.
+Another cornerstone is the lack of an external audit of the effectiveness of SAP, which, for example, is provided for NAPC and NABU.
 That is why TI Ukraine emphasized the need to introduce such a form of assessment in order to understand strengths, weaknesses and growth areas.

 At the same time, we can already talk about the formation of quite high-quality interaction in cooperation between NABU and SAP.
 Interestingly, the results of this interaction may just give Ukrainians the impression that the level of corruption in the country has increased significantly compared to previous years.
 And all because somewhere since the fall of last year we have witnessed a significantly larger number of announced suspicions of corruption, and, accordingly, the number of news headlines about this has also increased, which can create to a certain extent a false impression about the growth of corruption itself, and not investigations into it.